Validator

 values from the option names are ignored in name validation.

-The validator does not validate the satisfiability of option requirements, not only because it cannot evaluate requirement callbacks at validation time, but also because requirement expressions can be arbitrarily complex.
-For example, a simple expression like allOf({opt:1}, {opt:2})
+The satisfiability of option requirements is not verified, not only because requirement callbacks cannot be evaluated at validation time, but also because requirement expressions can be arbitrarily complex.
+For example, a simple expression like allOf({ opt: 1 }, { opt: 2 })

 Validation warnings